-I chose just the colour cornflower (or as close as I could find here!) - along with a flight of butterflies ready to flutter away:
+I made a pretty quick card -just the colour cornflower - along with a flight of butterflies ready to flutter away:

 - 4.25" x 5.5" white card blank, tent style

 - snippet of my version of cornflower blue card (it's actually SU's 'Marina Mist' now that I've checked against the swatch - but cornflowers do come in different shades of blue and this is one of the lighter shades - tee, hee)

 - I trimmed the snippet of blue card to just a bit bigger than I wanted the panel of butterflies to be.
 Then pencilled around it on the front of the card so that I'd keep the die cuts about quarter of an inch inside the pencil lines - to allow for sticking the blue panel on place later on

 - then used the Misti to stamp the Birthday sentiment onto the card front, using a little SU 'Marina Mist' ink pad and a stamp which came with the All Occasions 'That Folder' set

 - next die cut four solid butterfly shapes into the card front - overlapping them slightly - as well as keeping them quarter of an inch inside the penciled 'frame area'.
 I used the Memory Box 'Isabella' die for this

 - die cut four white butterflies using the matching Memory Box 'Pippi' die, which is all open and lacy

 - onto now assembly time, I used red line tape to adhere the blue panel to the back part of the card front - and little snippets of red line tape to make sure all the 'pointy and therefore likely to lift up' bits of the die cut front apertures would be held securely in place as well